 Can I Receive Compensation for an Injury in Atlanta?

 You might be awarded compensation if we prove that the defendant’s negligence caused your injuries.
 Compensation often encompasses economic and non-economic damages meant to make up for your losses.
 Punitive damages are possible but less common and require special evidence.
-Our personal injury attorneys can help you argue for the greatest compensation available.

 Medical bills are often a large factor in economic damages calculations.
 Bills for trips to the emergency room, surgery, physical therapy, medication, and follow-up visits with your primary care doctor all constitute economic damages.
 If you need long-term care, we can estimate reasonably anticipated future medical costs and add them to our calculations.